ECE 341 - Microcontrollers Lab (Fall 2014)

 unless otherwise specified on the lab web page.

 Assignments submitted are to be the work of each individual student.
 All

 Students who participate in plagiarism will receive a zero for the entire

 lab assignment.
-Acts of plagiarism will be promptly report to the dean of
+Acts of plagiarism will be promptly report to the Dean of Students

 Lab 0 - Introduction to MPLAB and the Cerebot

 MX7ck (required files).
-Lab report due in lab the
+Lab report due in class on Mon, Sep 8.

 Lab 1 - Digital Input and Output with